The Manger Angels

 A feeling of total peace came over me as I sat on the floor of a barn at Spring Farm CARES animal sanctuary in upstate New York on a perfect fall morning.

-The long drive allowed me to decompress from my usual day to day life as a video editor for a Washington, DC TV news operation and get me in the energy of nature and the animals.
+The long drive allowed me to decompress from my usual day-to-day life as a video editor for a Washington, DC TV news operation, and get me in the energy of nature and the animals.

 I was so excited to be going to this magical place that is home to many animal teachers and master teachers, to attend my first advanced animal communication course taught by an amazing animal communicator, Dawn Hayman.
-I was “called” there by the llama named Gulliver and hoped to learn why he wanted me to be there.
+I was “called” there by a llama named Gulliver and hoped to learn why he wanted me to be there.
 I could not wait to meet him.

-A beam of sunlight was shining on a female student sitting on hay that covered the floor of the barn and she was leaning with her back against a wall.
-She was facing two horse stalls, but able to see into the area where the llamas and sheep were.
-Three adorable goats were with her.
+A beam of sunlight was shining on a female student sitting on hay that covered the floor of the barn.
+She was leaning with her back against a wall.
+She was facing two horse stalls, and able to see into the area where the llamas and sheep were.
+Three adorable goats were near her.
 It was a tender and moving moment.
 I didn’t want to disturb the scene and began to back away.
 She motioned me to come in and I did.
-I quietly sat down on the floor of a barn before, but here I was.
-It was a dream come true.
-I had my back resting against the wall of a horse stall, with a horse just on the other side.
-My feet were stretched out straight in front of me.
+I quietly sat down on the floor of the barn with my back against the wooden wall of a horse stall.

+With my back resting against the wall of a horse stall, and a horse just on the other side, my feet were stretched out straight in front of me.
 About one foot away from the bottom of my feet was Gulliver.
 He was lying down on the barn floor with his head erect looking deeply into my eyes.
 His legs were tucked under his body much like a kitty does.

 The scene seemed to be more like a dream than reality to me.
 I just could not get over the fact that I was actually sitting on the ground, closely surrounded by so many amazing animals.
 Each one of them alone is an amazing being.
 As a group… well let me share my experience with you.

 I told Gulliver that I loved him and thanked him for the blessings that he sent me at the first workshop in Virginia and I told him that I would never forget him.
 I told him that I was honored to be so close to him.
 He looked at me with his large deep dark eyes, gave recognition, but nothing more.

 Gabriel (one of the black sheep) walked up to greet me, as I sat on the floor of their barn, and looked deeply into my eyes.
-As our hearts and souls came together in that moment, tears filled my eyes as emotions poured into my heart and soul.
+As our hearts and souls came together in that moment.
+Tears filled my eyes as more emotion poured into my heart and soul.
 He wanted to see my pen and paper.
 He kept pushing my hand that held a pen to take notes.
 I told him that I wanted to make some notes so that I would never forget.
 He didn’t see the point in that!
-Gabriel seemed unsure when other students would come and go from their area and he kept going over to Gulliver, touching him and nuzzling him.
-Gulliver reassured him that all was well and that the humans were all students that were there to learn from them.
+(What I would give for a photo or video.
+It was so funny)

 I heard Simon the goat say, “I can fly with the angels!”
 I thought I was hearing things, but he said it again.
 Not out loud like Mr Ed, but in the silence.
 He had a sparkle in his eyes.
 A little impish if you ask me.
 I had to giggle and yet what did he mean by that?
 Fly with angels.

-At that moment Gabriel came over to me and sniffed my shoes.
+At that sam moment Gabriel came over to me and sniffed my shoes.
 I asked him what he learned by doing that.
 He replied, “To know where you have been and if you are an ok being.”
 That made sense to me.

 I looked in the air and saw tiny sparks of light that seemed to be floating in the air and then I closed my eyes.
 I could “feel” the angels that Celeste mentioned.
 There were many of them, all around us filling the space that we occupied as well as outside.
-All I could do was smile.
+All I could do was smile and wonder.

 Gulliver and the others told me that what I was feeling is the peace that was felt in the Manger at the moment that Jesus was born.
 I looked into each of their eyes, one at a time, and thanked them.
 There was so much more communicated in the silence of the moment.
 This is my best translation.

 Gulliver and the group replied, “When we are all together, peace and joy is all around.
 Can’t you feel it?
 Let it flow.
 Let it fill you and send it back to the Universe for all to enjoy.”

 I felt as if I was in another place, not on this earth but closer to heaven, as if I was in the Manger Scene, surrounded by white light and angels. (my translation but just imagine the most beautiful peaceful feeling that you have ever hand and triple it!)

 I stayed in that moment with my “Manger Angels” until the group was called back inside.
 I did not want to leave.

 At the time I did not know what kind of impact my experience with the Manger Angels would have on me, but it was life changing.
 That moment in time was a fork in the road on my path of life that has taken me to the present moment and will stay with me for the rest of my life.
 I often return to that moment where I am surrounded by Gulliver, Simon and the Manger Angels.
 I sit with them in the silence and live the experience once again.
 The feeling of peace and unconditional love between all species.
 The deepest soul connecting silent communication of simply BEING with yourself or others in a moment where time stands still.

 Enjoy this special guided meditation to experience with your animal companions